ClementPerroud/Gym-Trading-Env/docs/source/vectorize_env.rst

 Special cases
 --------------

-In some cases (Jupiter Notebooks), you might need to use the ``SyncVectorEnv`` object from gym to avoid crashes :
+In some cases (Jupyter Notebooks), you might need to use the ``SyncVectorEnv`` object from gym to avoid crashes :

 .. code-block:: python